 The Pros And Cons Of Ketamine For Anxiety: Here’s What We Know

-Using ketamine for anxiety and depression is gaining popularity around the world.
+Using ketamine for anxiety and depression is gaining popularity around the globe.
 Those familiar with ketamine treatments know them as new and alternative tools to help deal with several mental health issues.
 As acceptance grows each day, it’s important to note the pros and cons.

 The nasal spray, Spravato, is a form of ketamine (esketamine) that the FDA previously approved.
 According to their directives, it can “only be available through a restricted distribution system and it must be administered in a certified medical office where the health care provider can monitor the patient.”